aave/aave-ui/README.md

 Just go to `<your favorite public ipfs gateway>/ipns/app.aave.com`

-⚠️ Make sure the gateway supports origin isolation to avoid possible security issues: you should be redirected to URL that look like `https://app-aave-com.<your gateway>`
+⚠️ Make sure the gateway supports origin isolation to avoid possible security issues: you should be redirected to URL that looks like `https://app-aave-com.<your gateway>`

 ## Contribution